 An instant Wall Street Journal bestseller and “a joy to read” (Douglas Stone and Sheila Heen, authors of Difficult Conversations), Ask for More shows that by asking better questions, you get better answers—and better results from any negotiation.

 Negotiation is not a zero-sum game.
-It’s an essential skill for your career that can also improve your closest relationships and your everyday life, but often people shy away from it, feeling defeated before they’ve even started.
-In this groundbreaking new book on negotiation, Ask for More, Alexandra Carter—Columbia law professor and mediation expert who has helped students, business professionals, the United Nations, and more—offers a straightforward, accessible approach anyone can use to ask for and get more.
+It’s an essential skill for your career that can also improve your closest relationships and your everyday life.
+Still, people often shy away from it, feeling defeated before they’ve even started.
+In this groundbreaking new book on negotiation, Alexandra Carter—Columbia law professor and mediation expert who has helped students, business professionals, the United Nations, and more—offers a straightforward accessible approach anyone can use to ask for and receive more.

-Ask for More gives you the tools to bring clarity and perspective to any important discussion, no matter the topic.
+Ask for More is “like having a negotiation coach in your corner” (Linda Babcock, author of Women Don’t Ask) and gives you the tools to bring clarity and perspective to any critical discussion, no matter the topic.

 "Most of us approach negotiation with a mix of fear and confusion.
 Now comes Ask for More to our rescue.
 With stunning clarity, Carter walks us through ten questions that will help us calm our emotions, clarify our goals, and steer our relationships with confidence and grace.
 Carter's conversational tone, gift for metaphor, and empathy for life's predicaments makes it a joy to read." —Douglas Stone and Sheila Heen, authors of Difficult Conversations and Thanks for the Feedback